2i2c-org/team-compass/operations/structure.md

 # Structure and responsibilities

-This page describes the structure and roles of our Product Team.
+This page describes the structure and roles of our Operations Team.

 ## Responsibilities

-2i2c's Operatoins team is responsible for defining and overseeing our systems for work coordination, planning, and accountability.
+2i2c's Operations team is responsible for defining and overseeing our systems for work coordination, planning, and accountability.

 Below are major areas of responsibility.